 |Total Pay||INR3,08,370 to INR5,43,838|

-How Much Does a Behavioral Therapist Make in South Africa?
+How Much Is a Behavioral Therapist Salary in South Africa?

 |Behavioral Therapist Salary South Africa||Per Year||Per Hour|